jsx-eslint/eslint-plugin-react/docs/rules/jsx-pascal-case.md

 * `enabled`: for enabling the rule.
 0=off, 1=warn, 2=error.
 Defaults to 0.
 * `allowAllCaps`: optional boolean set to `true` to allow components name in all caps (default to `false`).
-* `ignore`: optional array of components name to ignore during validation.
+* `ignore`: optional array of component names (strings or regexps) to ignore during validation.

 ## When Not To Use It